 During deficits, total protein often drops first, followed by protein quality.
 Complete proteins reduce the gap between intake and muscle protein synthesis support because they better supply leucine and essential residues within each feeding window.

-Plant sources become more complete when combined by meal chemistry, not just by macro target.
-Grain-legume pairings and soy with nuts or seeds improve profile coverage while retaining digestion predictability for higher fiber patterns.
+Plant sources become more complete when combined by meal chemistry and amino acid complementation.
+Grain-legume pairings (rice and beans, lentils and bread) compensate for each other's limiting amino acids: grains are low in lysine but adequate in methionine, while legumes are the reverse.
+Soy with nuts or seeds improves profile coverage further while retaining digestion predictability for higher fiber patterns.

 | Condition | Suggested range |